takusan213/usb-sfc-pad/readme.md

 ...Having said that, I also manufactured a "tin-plating" version and it just work in the beggining:clock1:
 (I sometimes felt that the "tin-plating" version didn't response.)

-## Important
-This PCB is designed for Super Famicon(SFC) and I have not check if this PCB fit for Super Nintendo(SNES):relieved:
-If you live where you have played with SNES and make your USB SFC Gamepad, please let me know this PCB fit for SNES or not.

 # Assembly
 1. Remove the screws and uncover the SFC controller.
 ![kumitate1](https://user-images.githubusercontent.com/78714269/148643611-9e5495f5-19eb-48d6-86ff-410a38d8df4c.png)